A segregated reduced order model of a pressure-based solver for turbulent compressible flows: Conclusions and future perspectives

-In this work we focused on compressible flows proposing a new mixed technique, capable of merging the reliability of Galerkin-projection methods together with the versatility of data-driven strategies.
-The good results obtained for both a physical parametrization test case and a geometrically parametrized problem make this approach very promising.
-From one side the possibility to freely select the turbulence model avoiding the necessity of changing the whole architecture is attractive, from another point of view the warranty of a strong connection with physical aspects given by the projection of the conservation laws is reassuring.
+This study focused on compressible flows by proposing a new mixed technique, capable of merging the reliability of Galerkin-projection methods together with the versatility of data-driven strategies in turbulence and compressible flows.
+The good results obtained for both a physical and geometrical parameterized benchmarks make this approach quite promising.
+From one hand, the possibility to freely select the turbulence model avoiding the necessity of changing the whole architecture is attractive, while on the other hand, the guarantee of a strong connection with physical aspects given by the projection of conservation laws is reassuring.

-The segregated compressible algorithm proposed in \autoref{sec:redComp} also introduces a way to provide accurate reduced solutions without any kind of stabilization: the employment of a decoupled approach for the compressible turbulent Navier Stokes equations relies on the chipping of the saddle point formulation.
+The segregated compressible algorithm proposed in \autoref{sec:redComp}, also introduces a way to provide accurate reduced solutions without any kind of stabilization: the employment of a decoupled approach for the compressible turbulent Navier-Stokes equations relies on the chipping of the saddle point formulation.
 For this reason no stabilization for pressure is required: as shown in both \autoref{sec:phy} and \autoref{sec:geom}, pressure field solutions do not exhibit significant instability or inaccuracy issues.
 This aspect helps the procedure on being more consistent without pollution of the resulting solution due to stabilization.

-A natural extension of this work is the application of neural networks to also approximate the functional evaluations required by the online phase to overtake the necessity of reconstruct the full fields at each iteration.
+A natural extension of this work will be a deep analysis with others existing approaches both in the methodology and application.
+Another extension will be the application of neural networks to approximate the functional evaluations required by the online phase to overtake the necessity of reconstructing the full fields at each iteration.
 This aspect would increase the performances but it has to be carefully calibrated to avoid possible drifting of the algorithm resulting on the loss of the convergence.

 A final aspect that can be improved is the neural network itself: a weighted strategy where eigenvalues play a relevant role in the loss function would, in principle, enhance the training stage since the first modal basis functions, represented by the highest eigenvalues, are the most significant ones on the reconstruction procedure.